Introduction To Bikepacking

 1. Bike & Components

-As we have explained briefly in our article outlining the 8 best touring bikes for 2021, choosing a touring-specific bike is not an absolute necessity, but will ensure the best all-around experience when there is added weight and varying terrain to consider.
+As we have explained briefly in our article outlining the 8 Best Touring Bikes for 2022, choosing a touring-specific bike is not an absolute necessity, but will ensure the best all-around experience when there is added weight and varying terrain to consider.

 Touring bikes are built for comfort on many types of terrain, to handle and stabilize added loads, and for their durability in less than ideal conditions.
 For this reason, many touring bikes are made from steel which allows for smooth riding and, with proper care, long lifetimes.
 Having a steel-framed bike means you can easily have it welded should the need arise, and though welding is possible with aluminum, it is more difficult and may not be possible in more remote areas.